Publications

 "Bundles, Metrics, and Indiscernibles"

 Lots more.
-Seemingly forever in progress…
+Forever in progress…